AdamJSc/prediction-league/README.md

 This means that the program can run as a single process serving multiple domains/sub-domains, with each one operating as its own independent instance of the game.

+Realms must be configured in advance, within the `./data/realms.yml` file.
+This file's payload comprises the single root-level key named `realms`, and each key beneath this should match the lowercase realm name (domain) - e.g. `localhost` or `my.sub.domain.com`.
+See the file itself for an example.

-Each Realm should have a corresponding PIN, which must be supplied when creating an Entry.
-This is configured within the program's corresponding `.env` file, using the key name that is in the format `<RealmName>_REALM_PIN`.
+Each Realm should have a corresponding PIN which must be supplied when creating an Entry, in order to prevent unwelcome sign-ups.

-e.g. To set the PIN pertaining to `my.domain.com`, use the Env Key `MY_DOMAIN_COM_REALM_PIN`.
-To set the PIN pertaining to your local instance, use the Env Key `LOCALHOST_REALM_PIN`.
+This value is taken from the `pin` key of the realm config described above.

 Each Realm should also be associated with the ID of a Season that is currently active for that Realm.
 This enables multiple different Realms to be playing under multiple Seasons at the same time, so one Realm could be assigned `199293_1` ("Premier League 1992/93") whilst at the same time another Realm is assigned  `199293_2` ("Division One 1992/93").

-This is configured within the program's corresponding `.env` file, using the key name that is in the format `<RealmName>_REALM_SEASON_ID`.
+This value is taken from the `season_id` key of the realm config described above.

-e.g. To set the Season ID pertaining to `my.domain.com`, use the Env Key `MY_DOMAIN_COM_REALM_SEASON_ID`.
-To set the Season ID pertaining to your local instance, use the Env Key `LOCALHOST_REALM_SEASON_ID`.

-The values of each `*_REALM_PIN` and `*_REALM_SEASON_ID` key are consolidated as `Realm` objects and inflated on a `domain.Config` object within the main bootstrap, so that these can be passed around within the centralised object as required.
+The values of these payloads are parsed as `Realm` objects and inflated on a `domain.Config` object within the main bootstrap, so that these can be passed around within the centralised object as required.

 ### Guard